 Playa d’en Bossa is the most popular resort on the island with both partiers and beach lovers.
 The area is also ideal for families, with plenty to keep everyone entertained and quick and easy access to all the sights and conveniences of the island’s capital.

-Behind the beach, the Club Fiestaland Sport Center is great for keeping families entertained with football pitches, mini-golf course, and table tennis tables.
+Behind the beach, the Club Fiestaland Sports Center is great for keeping families entertained with football pitches, mini-golf courses, and table tennis tables.
 There is also a playground for younger children.

 Alternatively, try the Aguamar Water Park, full of slides and aquatic rides, to keep the whole family busy for an afternoon.

-Stay in Playa d’en Bossa if You want to stay in the biggest party resort on the island, Sprawling beaches are a must, Sant Jordi de ses Salines, You want to stay close to the airport, You are not hiring a car.
+Stay in Playa d’en Bossa if you’re looking for the best place to stay in Ibiza for nightlife; You want to stay in the biggest party resort on the island, Sprawling beaches are a must, Sant Jordi de ses Salines, You want to stay close to the airport, You are not hiring a car.

 Best places to stay in Playa d’en Bossa:

-3. San Antonio, where to stay in Ibiza for singles and party
+3. San Antonio, where to stay in Ibiza on budget

 The Sunset Strip is the section of town along the western seafront which, as the name suggests, has particularly stunning views of the setting sun.
 Popular bars and open-air clubs line the strip, allowing you to kick off your evening with cocktails and beautiful ocean views.